 That's after the Highlands County Board of County Commissioners gave an enthusiastic nod to Wabasso Farms plans to convert 10 acres of its several hundred acres of ranching area into a slaughter house and meat processing facility.

-County Commissioner Kevin Roberts said he looks forward to being at to shop for freshly cut meat the future slaughter house shop.
-"I love the fact that we do this locally.
-This, I mean, this is to me, this is a big deal.
+He said, "I love the fact that we do this locally. ...
+This is a big deal.
 In fact, I'm surprised it wasn't done before.
 Think about the expense of having to haul all that cattle out of the area."

-Dickens said he’s hoping that the animals raised locally by youngsters participating in the county fair can come to his facility for slaughter as opposed to being sent to North Florida and South Georgia.
+Dickens said he’s hoping that the animals raised locally by youngsters participating in the county fair can come to his facility for slaughter as opposed to being sent to north Florida and south Georgia.

 In addition to supporting local agriculture, Dickens said the new slaughter and processing facility will create local jobs.